 The Student Teaching Assessment Rubric in this Handbook is based on The Framework for Teaching Evaluation Instrument, 2013 Edition by Charlotte Danielson.
-This rubric is the MiT program's central tool for communicating expectations, providing formative and summative assessments, and helping to ensure that candidates have met all program and many Standard V performance expectations during student teaching.
+This rubric is the MiT program's central tool for communicating expectations, providing formative and summative assessments, and helping to ensure that candidates have met all program and Standard 5 performance expectations during student teaching.
 The mentor teacher, teacher candidate, and MiT faculty all use the rubrics to track and describe the Candidate's progress.
 Teacher candidates are expected to reach the "Developing Teacher" level of performance in each section of the rubric by the completion of their second student teaching experience.

-The State of Washington now requires that all teacher candidates complete the Teacher Performance Assessment (edTPA), an external assessment of candidates' teaching skills.
-Candidates must meet standard on this assessment in order to be recommended for Residency Certification.
+Candidates from The Evergreen State College Master in Teaching Program must complete the edTPA in their first quarter of student teaching.
+The assessment focuses on effective teaching in five areas: i) planning, ii) instruction, iii) assessment, iv) analysis of teaching, and, v) academic language.
 The assessment includes video clips, lesson plans, formative and summative assessment data, and an analysis and reflections about how the Candidate used assessment information and knowledge of the students' linguistic and cultural backgrounds to shape instruction.
 Some of the specific requirements of the assessment are based on the endorsement area(s) in which the candidate is seeking certification.
 Therefore, each Candidate will provide the building principal and mentor teacher with a paper copy of the rubrics and guidelines for the portfolio for their specific endorsement area.
 The rubrics and guidelines are intended to keep the mentor and principal informed about the standards Washington State expects the Candidate to meet.
 The mentor will not be evaluating the edTPA but does need to work with the Candidate to obtain permissions for the required videotaping and collection of student work samples.